-It’s hard to believe that warmer temperatures will be here soon.
-As we are sat here composing today’s blog, my weather app is showing a maximum temperature of 11 Degrees with rain due throughout the day.
-Not a very good start as we look towards the Bank Holiday!
+It’s hard to believe that cooler temperatures will be here soon.
+As I sat here composing today’s blog, my weather app is showing a maximum temperature of 19 Degrees with rain due throughout the day.
+This will drop quick and suddenly as we approach autumn!

 Hot Weather and the Elderly

-- Stay in the coolest place possible and don’t do too much activity
+- Stay in the coolest place possible and don’t overly physically exert themselves.

 - Drink plenty of water and don’t eat too much.
 Also avoid alcohol and drinks with caffeine.